cudoventures/cudos-builders/tools-bash/launcher/readme.md

 ./src/launcher.sh
 ```

-**Validate**: It validates the connection from current machine to other machines defined in the topology
+**Validate**: It validates the connection from current machine to other machines defined in the topology and also checks for available space, software, etc.

 Ensure that it has execute permission and then start the script from ./launcher folder